Skip to content

 Classes

-In the Classes section of a library, you will be able to see all the style classes that were added to that library.
+In the third tab of the Library panel, you will be able to see all the style classes in your library.

 While you won't be able to rename or delete classes through this panel, it can be helpful to get an overview of what classes are used in an external library or to check if a class is attached to a specific library.